pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > well.
 > <br/>-- <cite>Aras Atasaygin on Apprenticeship Patterns</cite>

-> Those attacking wealth creation are often just seeking status
+> Those attacking wealth creation are often just seeking status.
 > <br/>-- <cite>Naval Ravikant</cite>

 > But I was largely motivated by anxiety, a ceaseless feeling that I had to find